 This life-changing book has taught me to live mindfully and simply.
 Most of our problems are created by our ego, so if you want to live a stress-free life, this book can show you how.

 Living mindfully, in the here-and-now, may be difficult for goal-oriented people as they often rush toward their goals and dreams.
 Rushing toward goals we miss a lot of other important things because we are ready to sacrifice them for the sake of achieving our goals faster.
 Sometimes we even wish that time would go faster.
 But the faster time flies, the faster we and our loved-ones get older.
 Are material possessions and social approval our ego craves really worth what we are ready to trade?

 What we have to understand, if we want to live mindfully and happily, is that rush is not the opposite for procrastination.
 Many people are obsessed with productivity nowadays.
 They think that if they haven’t completed dozens of tasks in a day, the day has passed in vain.
 The current trend for productivity oftentimes is just a mindless rush.
 What we all truly need is balance.
 Having goals is great but proper work-life balance is even greater as without it, sooner or later, we are likely to find ourselves on the verge of burnout or even worse, understand that we have spent most of our life on unimportant things, rushing for success, fame, money, achievements, social approval.
 And that we have never actually lived happily or the way we wanted.

 Read How to Stop Rushing Through Life.
 Apply these 12 tips and your life will become stress free.
 Don’t lose yourself in the hustle!
 Stop chasing someone else’s dreams.
 Stop chasing dreams imposed on you by society and advertised on social media.
 Find your own priorities in life.

-Use my life-changing affirmations for women as phone wallpapers, lock screen or follow Mindfulness Inspo on Pinterest and pin them and many other positive affirmations onto your boards.
+Use my life-changing positive affirmations for women as phone wallpapers, lock screen or follow Mindfulness Inspo on Pinterest and pin them and many other daily positive affirmations for women onto your boards.